#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 14:36 Sentry has just launched their new APM service.

-15:55 - The first one has to do with this, I guess, like really early stage writing code, like how to create variables, what are the deals with types and variables, but also types and objects.
+15:55 So the first one has to do with this, I guess, like really early stage writing code, like how do I create variables?

 16:05 Tell us about that.